Only 20% of countries have a law and 39% have a national policy that specifically address sexuality education.

-Available countries: Argentina (in Spanish), Armenia, the Bolivarian Republic of Venezuela (in Spanish), Cabo Verde, Cameroon, the Central African Republic, Chad, Chile (in Spanish), Colombia (in Spanish), Congo, Costa Rica (in Spanish), Cuba (in Spanish), Côte d'Ivoire, the Democratic Republic of the Congo, Dominican Republic (in Spanish), Equatorial Guinea, El Salvador (in Spanish), Estonia, Gabon, Georgia, Ghana, Guatemala (in Spanish), Guinea, Guinea-Bissau, Honduras (in Spanish), Indonesia, Ireland, Jamaica, Kiribati, Kyrgyzstan, the Lao People's Democratic Republic, Lesotho, Liberia, Madagascar, Malawi, Malaysia, Mali, Maldives, Moldova, Mongolia, Namibia, Nepal, Nicaragua (in Spanish), Niger, Nigeria, Mexico (in Spanish), Peru (in Spanish), Republic of Korea, The Philippines, St Lucia, Senegal, Serbia, Sierra Leone, South Africa, Sweden (under review), Tajikistan, Thailand, Togo, Uganda, the United Republic of Tanzania, Uruguay (in Spanish), Uzbekistan, Vietnam and Zambia.
+Available countries: Argentina (in Spanish), Armenia, the Bolivarian Republic of Venezuela (in Spanish), Cabo Verde, Cameroon, the Central African Republic, Chad, Chile (in Spanish), Colombia (in Spanish), Congo, Costa Rica (in Spanish), Cuba (in Spanish), Côte d'Ivoire, the Democratic Republic of the Congo, Dominican Republic (in Spanish), Equatorial Guinea, El Salvador (in Spanish), Estonia, Gabon, Georgia, Ghana, Guatemala (in Spanish), Guinea, Guinea-Bissau, Honduras (in Spanish), Indonesia, Ireland, Jamaica, Kiribati, Kyrgyzstan, the Lao People's Democratic Republic, Lesotho, Liberia, Madagascar, Malawi, Malaysia, Mali, Maldives, Moldova, Mongolia, Namibia, Nepal, Nicaragua (in Spanish), Niger, Nigeria, Mexico (in Spanish), Peru (in Spanish), Republic of Korea, The Philippines, St Lucia, Senegal, Serbia, Sierra Leone, South Africa, Spain (in Spanish), Sweden, Tajikistan, Thailand, Togo, Uganda, the United Republic of Tanzania, Uruguay (in Spanish), Uzbekistan, Vietnam and Zambia.

 CONTENT: COMPREHENSIVE SEXUALITY EDUCATION